briansea/ulysses3-export/README.md

 ## Setup

-You will need to download and add https://github.com/rodneyrehm/CFPropertyList to the folder that contains ulyssesToFiles.php
+<code>composer install rodneyrehm/plist</code>

 ## Running

 In terminal, <code>cd</code> into the directory containing the script and run it.
-You should then see a folder called "Root" created which contains your Ulysses groups and sheets.
+You should then see a folder called "Export" created which contains your Ulysses groups and sheets.
 Then, you can commit them to a respository, backup, etc.

-Please note: Currently, this only exports notes that start with a heading 2.